f-edwards/ncands-fc/family-surveillance.md

 #Crime, criminal justice, and the family

+Contact with the criminal justice system has a wide range of consequences for families.
+LIST THEM.

+Mass incarceration, in particular, has become a powerful engine of family disruption for poor families of color.
+LIST CONSEQUENCES

+Low-level forms of criminal justice contact also have consequences.
+LIST THEM

+But police are street-level agents for the CWS.
+Patterns of police-civilian contact affect the distribution of family surveillance.

+Of course, police contact is confounded with crime and likely confounded with child maltreatment.
+Crime, esp violence, v. bad for kids.
+LIST IMPACTS OF CRIME AND VIOLENCE ON KIDS AND FAMILIES

 #Analytic strategy

 This paper addresses a series of empirical questions directed at clarifying whether child welfare system involvement is a spillover consequence of police contact using a variety of multilevel regression models.
 After controlling for variation in child well-being measured through exposure to poverty, infant mortality, family complexity, and other variables known to indicate or be closely correlated with child abuse and neglect: